 - Husbands should consider that even though Eve made the initial wrong choice, the sobering fact is that God still held Adam responsible!
 This is a warning to all husbands regarding the accountability God has placed on their shoulders.
 When God confronted Adam, Adam tried to blame Eve (Genesis 3:12).
 But that did not work for Adam, and it does not work today for husbands to blame their wives when things go wrong.
 As the God-appointed head of the relationship, the husband is responsible for what takes place in his marriage and home.

-THE RESULTS OF ADAM AND EVE’S DISOBEDIENCE
+CONSEQUENCES OF THE FALL BECAUSE OF ADAM AND EVE’S DISOBEDIENCE

 Prior to the fall, Adam and Eve lived in perfect harmony with each other.
 But when sin entered the world, conflict came as well.
 The fall affected both sides of the marriage relationship.
 Before banishing Adam and Eve from the Garden of Eden, God revealed what their relationship would be like in a fallen world.
 Genesis 3:16-17 records what would happen:

 To the woman He said: “I will greatly multiply your sorrow and your conception; in pain you shall bring forth children; your desire shall be for your husband, and he shall rule over you.”

 Then to Adam He said, “Because you have heeded the voice of your wife, and have eaten from the tree of which I commanded you, saying, ‘You shall not eat of it…’”

 The italicized words identify the three specific struggles—or temptations—husbands and wives would face as a result of their fallenness.
 Let’s look at each of them.

 The phrase “your desire shall be for your husband” refers to a wife’s desire to control her husband.
 Before the fall, Eve would have willingly and eagerly submitted to Adam, but in her fallen state, she would find herself wanting to resist his headship and control him instead.